 There are a couple of ways to adjust this recipe to become meat-free.
 The first omits all meat entirely – but I recommend adding some beans/chickpeas for extra protein.
 Alternatively, you could use the ground meat alternative (or soy curls) of your choice.

-- Side salad: Stuffed pepper soup pairs well with a simple green side salad like this lettuce tomato cucumber salad or simple lemony kale salad.
+- Side salad: Stuffed pepper soup pairs well with a simple green side salad like this lettuce salad recipe salad or simple lemony kale salad.

 - Bread: Crusty bread (favorites include whole grain or rye bread), flatbread like naan with olive oil dip, garlic bread, or even cornbread.